benedictfred/save-it/README.md

 # Save-It

-Save-It is a simple banking web application designed with minimal features to demonstrate essential banking functionalities like user registration, login, transfers, and balance tracking.
+Save-It is a simple banking web application built to demonstrate essential banking functionalities with a clean and minimal design.
+It provides users with a smooth experience for account management, transfers, and real-time notifications.

 ## Features

-- User Registration and Login (Just basic registration)
+- User Authentication with Email Verification
 - Account Balance Management
 - Fund Transfers
+- Realtime updates
 - Transaction History

 ## Technologies Used